rmullin7286/MLX90614/README.md

 ## Compiling

-Compiling the application is simple.
+Compiling an application with the library is simple.
 Simply append '-lmlx90614' to the end of your gcc arguments to use the library.
 Ex:

     gcc main.cpp -lmlx90614